Michael's Virgin Land Nature Reserve: Climate and ecoregion

 The climate of the reserve is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large seasonal temperature differentials and a warm summer (at least four months averaging over 10 C, but no month averaging over 22 C.

 The reserve is located in the East European forest steppe ecoregion, a transition zone between the broadleaf forests of the north and the grasslands to the south..
 This ecoregion is characterized by a mosaic of forests, steppe, and riverine wetlands.

 Flora and fauna

-The reserve is meadow-steppe and forest steppe, known for wildflowers, feather grass, fescue and other grasses.
+The reserve is meadow-steppe and forest steppe, known for wildflowers, feathergrass, fescue and other grasses.
 Many parts are recovering from the influences of humans, particularly hay-making, and are the subject of scientific study of the processes of rebuilding wild plant and animal communities.

 Public use

 As a strict nature reserve, Michael's Reserve's primary purpose is protection of nature and scientific study.
 Public access is limited: mass recreation and construction of facilities is prohibited as are hunting and fishing.